RealTimeChris/simdjson/doc/iterate_many.md

 A tag_invoke function serves as a mechanism for customization points.
 It is not directly part of the C++ standard library but is often used in libraries that implement customization points.
 The tag_invoke function is typically a generic function that takes a tag type and additional arguments.
-The first argument is usually a tag type (often an empty struct) that uniquely identifies the customization point (e.g., deserialization of custom types in simdjson).
+The first argument is usually a tag type (often an empty struct) that uniquely identifies the customization point (e.g., deserialization of custom types in simdjson2).
 Users or library providers can specialize tag_invoke for their types by defining it in the appropriate namespace, often inline namespace.

 You can deserialize you own data structures conveniently if your system supports C++20.
-When it is the case, the macro `SIMDJSON_SUPPORTS_DESERIALIZATION` will be set to 1 by the simdjson library.
+When it is the case, the macro `SIMDJSON2_SUPPORTS_DESERIALIZATION` will be set to 1 by the simdjson2 library.

 Consider a custom class `Car`: